 It is your responsibility to ensure you have read the health & safety information, measuring and mixing instructions below.
 For specific technical information about mix ratio, pot life etc, please expand the 'Specifications' box at the bottom of the listing.
 We have an extensive list of FAQs and youtube videos which you should visit for help and advice if you need it.
 Please note, this resin has different measurements for measuring by volume or weight!

 - NON-TOXIC - safe to use as directed at home, contains no solvents or VOCs

 - EASY - 1:1 mix ratio by volume

 - CLEAR - optically transparent with minimal yellowing

 - THICK - self-levelling with high build

 - KIND - cruelty-free, vegan-friendly

-Resin8 1 to 1 Epoxy Resin has been certified by the ASTM (American Society for Testing and Materials) as non-toxic when used as directed and conforms to ASTM D-4236.
+Resin8 coat-it epoxy resin has been certified by the ASTM (American Society for Testing and Materials) as non-toxic when used as directed and conforms to ASTM D-4236.
 It contains no VOCs, no solvents and doesn't give off fumes when used at room temperature.
 It is non-flammable and has a very mild odour and therefore safe for home use.

 Health & Safety

-Resin8 1 to 1 Epoxy Resin is a modern formulation of the safest epoxy chemicals available.
+Resin8 coat-it epoxy resin is a modern formulation of the safest epoxy chemicals available.
 However, all epoxy resins are chemicals and they do come with Health & Safety implications.
 It is your responsibility to read the below thoroughly.